fabriziotappero/focusaway.com/_posts/2025-3-5-making-short-films.md

 8. Use Unique Concepts

 Stand out by choosing innovative ideas or fresh perspectives.
-Avoid clichés or trends and aim for originality in your story’s premise or execution6.
+Avoid clichés or trends and aim for originality in your story's premise or execution6.

 9. Keep Formatting Professional